EndArixx/Projects/CommandPrompt/README.md

-This folder contains a Spell checking program written in Python
+This folder contains a Command line interface Written in C

-this program uses a levenstein distance algorithm conbined with a BK tree to quickly search for similar words.
+(this was Created in a Linux: Ubuntu 12.04 enviroment)

+Instructions
+  1) type: "make" to compile
+  2) type: "./run" to run the program

+CommandLineInt.c
+  (this is the main program)